BenRoss92/automate-new-laptop-setup/README.md

-# Automate setup of new YouView macOS laptops
+# Automate setup of new macOS laptop

 ## What does this repo aim to do?